 - An unofficial evaluation of transfer credit may be provided pending receipt of official transcripts.

-Students who feel course material has been mastered, either through coursework completed outside DeVry for which transfer credit cannot be given or through self-study, may request a proficiency examination for the course, provided they were not previously enrolled in the course at DeVry.
+- Students who feel course material has been mastered, either through coursework completed outside DeVry for which transfer credit cannot be given or through self-study, may request a challenge examination for the course, provided they were not previously enrolled in the course at DeVry.

 - Approved nationally recognized tests (e.g., AP, CLEP, DANTES), as well as an individual's military educational history, may also be recognized for proficiency credit.